 In fact, there are more choices of aquatic mosses for your aquarium.
 Here I discussed the top two prevalent mosses in aquarium use.
-Hopefully, My article will help you choosing your right match.
+Hopefully, my article will help you choose the right match.

 Both of these plants are my favorite as they are aesthetically very pleasing.
 Maintaining a healthy and steady tank condition will help to grow aquarium mosses comfortably.

 If you have experience with Java Moss and Christmas Moss, please share it with us.
 I would love to see your thoughts in the below comment box.